 Kirstenbosch National Botanical Gardens

 Only fifteen minutes from Cape Town city center on the slopes of Table Mountain, these well-planned and well-kept gardens are beautiful in all seasons of the year.
-With stunning scenery, lovely plants and seasonal flowers, the gardens make a wonderful, calm getaway from the city, and the pathways are never crowded.
+With stunning scenery, lovely plants and seasonal flowers, the gardens make a wonderful, calm getaway from the city, and the pathways are never crowded, they get taken care of with the best tools from http://thegardeninghub.com/reviews/best-patio-heaters/.
 In the summer, live musical concerts perform on Sundays.
 Kirstenbosch National Botanical Gardens are definitely a must-see destination, an affordable attraction.

 A short walk from the car park to the secluded beach, an inlet among granite boulders and formations, Boulders Beach is a wildlife hot spot, and the home of penquins.
 Most people enjoy all the sea animals, birds and penguins from the large observation area, while others pay a small fee to walk among the African Penguins.
 The water is warm for swimming.

 Cape Town has other amazing attractions like V&A Waterfront, Newlands, and Sea Point.
 For those who love the beach, the area around the city has several fantastic beach locations.